 We encourage pupils to be inquisitive and curious, in order to build on what they have learned and to lead their own learning where possible.
 Every step and achievement they make, allows them to get closer to understanding the world around them.
 Our children develop respect for the world around them, which is embedded in the ethos of the school as one of our school values.

-Symbols are used to support the teaching and learning of the different types of scientific enquiry and working scientifically.
-As a result, pupils have a clear understanding of the process of how to carry out enquiry.
+Symbols support the teaching and learning of the different types of scientific enquiry and working scientifically.
+As a result, pupils have a clear understanding of the process of how to carry out an enquiry.

 In Early Years Foundation Stage, children develop an understanding of the world around them and start to establish their scientific questioning.